Horologium the Pendulum Clock, best in December

-Category: Space Hits: 3Horologium the Pendulum Clock lies in southern skies, not far from the bright star Achernar in Eridanus the River.
+Category: Space Hits: 8Horologium the Pendulum Clock lies in southern skies, not far from the bright star Achernar in Eridanus the River.

 Horologium is one of the 14 constellations named by Nicolas-Louis de Lacaille, a French astronomer who surveyed the southern sky in the 1700s.
 It ranks 58th in size out of the 88 constellations.
 Horologium is supposed to represent a pendulum clock, though the dim stars here are not particularly distinctive.
 Only one of its stars is brighter than 4th magnitude.
 Observers in the Southern Hemisphere can see the constellation best around the month of December.